 An IT security policy can’t stop with a paper-based plan.
 It must be enforceable, preferably with technology-based controls.
 I recommend these seven actions to ensure your IT security policy is fully implemented and enforceable.

-2 .
-Put controls in place – Prevent employees from violating your IT security policy by never allowing access to critical data, if the employee doesn’t need access to that data to do their job.
+Prevent employees from violating your IT security policy by never allowing access to critical data.
+Especially, if the employee doesn’t need access to that data to do their job.

-As a leading data center provider, TierPoint often assists our clients in documenting compliance for their governance, audits and security controls, so they can successfully pass their audits.
-The success of our business is predicated on never wavering from our IT security foundations, including TierPoint’s own IT security policy.
+As a leading data center and managed services provider, we assist our clients with compliance requirements for their governance, audits, and security controls.
 Learn more about our Security & Compliance products.